 Welcome to “Kitchen Essentials,” a new series from Chowhound where chefs and bartenders from around the country invite viewers into their kitchens and bars, unveiling the five tools that are simply essential to their work.

 For Einat Admony, couscous is fundamental to Israeli and North African cooking.
-It plays a central figure in her West Village restaurant, Kish-Kash, home to housemade couscous hidden under mountains of chicken tagine and Moroccan vegetables.
+It played a central figure at her recently shuttered West Village restaurant, Kish-Kash, a former home to housemade couscous hidden under mountains of chicken tagine and Moroccan vegetables.
 The fluffed-up, soft durum wheat is prepared daily and served warm, a lengthy process that’s antithetical to making the boxed kind purchased from the store.

 Shuk: From Market to Table, the Heart of Israeli Home Cooking, $20.99 on Amazon

 Related Reading: Get Your Hands on the $32 Knife This Butcher Swears by

 The process all starts with a bag of semolina, a flour made from durum wheat.
 With a little gentle caressing, the semolina transforms from a coarse ball into tender couscous, thanks to a bit of oil, water, and steaming.
 And while it certainly takes a lot longer than boiling up a box that can be ready in five minutes, Einat promises it’s worth the wait—and that anyone can make their own at home.

 To get started, Einat explains that there are five essential tools needed to make homemade couscous.
 Ahead, Einant shares the tools she uses.
 It’s likely that once you cook your first batch at home you’ll be saying an unenthusiastic goodbye to the boxed stuff at the grocery store—and we totally endorse that sentiment.